A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Separation of time scales

 for $(X_P, X_H)\in \{(S_P, S_H),\ (I_P, I_H),\ (p,1)\}$, which gives $(S_{P}(t), I_{P}(t), p(t))\to \mathcal{C}_0$ as $t\to +\infty$. \end{proof}

-\Cref{propAT} ensures that the dynamics of system \eqref{epsilonmodel} are attracted to the critical manifold \eqref{eq:crit_man_3}, where the small parameters start playing a major role.
-Now we study the slow dynamic of the system, i.e. we consider the slow time scale $\tau =\varepsilon t$.
+\Cref{propAT} ensures that the dynamics of system \eqref{epsilonmodel} is attracted to the critical manifold \eqref{eq:crit_man_3}, where the small parameters begin to play a major role.
+Now we study the slow dynamics of the system by considering the slow time scale $\tau =\varepsilon t$.
 In this setting, we have